-The Board considered relationships, transactions, and/or arrangements with each of its directors, including those disclosed below under "Transactions with Related Persons, Promoters and Certain Control Persons," and determined that the following eight of its current 12 members are "independent" as defined in the Nasdaq Stock Market Rules: Kelly L. Chan, Nelson Chung, Felix S. Fernandez, Maan-Huei Hung, Jane Jelenko, Joseph C.H.
-Poon, Richard Sun, and Shally Wang.
-The Board had also determined that Ann Yee Kono and Elizabeth Woo, who are nominated for the election at the 2024 annual meeting, are "independent" as defined in the Nasdaq Stock Market Rules.
+The Board considered relationships, transactions, and/or arrangements with each of its directors, including those disclosed below under "Transactions with Related Persons, Promoters and Certain Control Persons," and determined that the following ten of its current 14 members are "independent" as defined in the Nasdaq Stock Market Rules: Kelly L. Chan (who will not stand for reelection this year), Nelson Chung, Felix S. Fernandez, Maan-Huei Hung, Jane Jelenko, Joseph C.H.
+Poon (who will not stand for reelection this year), Richard Sun, Shally Wang, Ann Yee Kono and Elizabeth Woo.